AWS CloudWatch is a powerful tool, but it can be tricky to use it for monitoring your AWS Lambda functions. In this post we’ll help you:

-Whenever our function writes to stdout or stderr, the message is collected asynchronously without adding to our function’s execution time.
-They are then shipped to CloudWatch Logs and organized into log groups.
+Whenever our Lambda function writes to stdout or stderr, the message is collected asynchronously without adding to our function’s execution time.
+They are then shipped to AWS CloudWatch Logs and organized into log groups.

 Every function has a matching log group with the same name, following the /aws/lambda prefix: